 There has also been quite a bit of feedback asking whether we will be holding the / a symposium in Hobart, Tasmania.
 We are aiming to spread the love and plan to host a symposium in Hobart, as we do appreciate that logistics, transport and finances for everyone is different, and it can be difficult to attend as an early career polar scientist due to restrictions (passports and flying across Oceania are still costly).

 Please remember that the symposium can be attended online in a webinar style.
+If you have any enquiries, or are interested in helping develop the next symposium, please contact us.

 1st December, 2019